fanwosu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-global_variables is a script that prints the environment variable 6-create_local_variable is a script that creates local variable named best with value school 7-create_global_variable is a script that creates a global variable named BEST with value School
+4-global_variables is a script that prints the environment variable 6-create_local_variable is a script that creates local variable named best with value school 7-create_global_variable is a script that creates a global variable named BEST with value School 8-true_knowledge is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line